ysoojin/app/P-I-Y.md

 Now, extract the ipa you downloaded earlier by renaming it from .IPA to .ZIP, then go into the extracted "Payload" Folder and

-**If on macOS:** Right Click the X.app and Choose "Show Package Contents"
+**If on macOS:** Right Click the Twitter.app and Choose "Show Package Contents"

 **If on Windows and Linux:** Just double Click on the X.app Folder